danielabar/meblog/src/markdown/about-those-docs.md

 * What tooling/services are being used for continuous integration?
 (Github Actions, Circle CI, Travis CI, Jenkins, etc.)
 * Where is the CI script(s) located in project?
+* Where are notifications sent in the event of a CI failure? (eg: email, Slack)
 * How to troubleshoot if a commit results in a CI failure?

 ### Environments

 This document should cover:

-* What are all the deployed environments (eg. dev, staging, production) and where to find them, how to ssh into the server, etc.
+* What are all the deployed environments (eg. dev, staging, production) and where to find them, how to get credentials to ssh into the server, where are the log files, etc.
 * How to deploy branch code to each environment (if supported).
 * How to monitor deployments.
+* How to access/query database(s) in each environment.

-## Code Comments as Documentation
+## Code Comments

-So far, we've covered what kind of documents to write, that are separate from the code.
+So far, we've covered what kind of documents to write.
 But there are a few other ways that important project information can be conveyed from within the code itself.
 The first of these is code comments.

 This one can be controversial.
-If you've read [Clean Code](https://www.goodreads.com/book/show/3735293-clean-code), then you know the recommendation is to think carefully about naming things (variables, methods, classes etc), and to structure your code into smaller, single-purpose methods so that the intention is clear from the names and structure.
+If you've read [Clean Code](https://www.oreilly.com/library/view/clean-code-a/9780136083238/), then you know the recommendation is to think carefully about naming things (variables, methods, classes etc), and to structure your code into smaller, single-purpose methods so that the intention is clear from the names and structure.
 The idea is this eliminates the need for code comments.

 However, there's still a place for code comments, and this has to do with the *why* rather than *what*.
 For example, suppose some section of code is storing the same information in two different places.
 It may be obvious from reading it that's what its doing.
 But the natural question an engineer will have when reading that code is *why* is this necessary?
 Perhaps the answer has to do with compliance requirements for the industry this project is involved in.
-Adding in the why as a code comment will be helpful, and prevent future developers from shooting themselves in the foot!
+Adding in the why as a code comment will be helpful, and prevent future developers from shooting themselves in the foot.

 When doing this, follow the documentation conventions for the programming language the project is written in, and add the comment at the method or class level rather than inline, where it can get messy as the code is refactored.

-## Automated Tests as Documentation
+## Automated Tests

 Another way that documentation can be written is through the use of automated tests.